-Progression in your marathon training is all about the right composition of duration, variation, intensity, frequency, and volume of training to obtain the physiological adaptations, so you can peak on the right time in your running plan toward your chosen goals.
+Progression in your marathon training is all about the right composition of duration, variation, intensity, frequency, and volume of training to obtain the physiological adaptations, so you can peak at the right time in your running plan toward your chosen goals.
 Some runners run for the experiences in nature but also want to participate in official races.
-You Need to Know Borg Scaling To Marathon Experiences.
-Because it’s an excellent tool to measure your running intensity without all the fancy high tech equipment you can get today.
+How To Use The Borg Scale To Wonderful Running Experiences is an excellent way to measure your running intensity without all the fancy high tech equipment you can use today.

 Marathon Training Program

-Before you choose a proper training program, you also need a way to measure whether your training has the desired effect in relation to the goals you have set up.
-Both in order to maintain your motivation and to get the best out of the time you invest in the training.
+Before you choose a proper training program, you also need a way to measure whether your training has the desired effect on the goals you have set up.
+Both to maintain your motivation and to get the best out of the time you invest in the training.

-Some people run after either their intuition or how they feel because the electronic aid such as a heart rate monitor either with belt or a wrist watch easily can disturb your “real life” experience with running.
-Focus often directs in another direction, towards electronic opportunities rather than your actual experience and success as runner.
+Some people run after either their intuition or how they feel because electronic aid such as a heart rate monitor either with a belt or a wristwatch easily can disturb your “real life” experience with running.
+Focus often directs in another direction, towards electronic opportunities rather than your experience and success as a runner.

 The Borg Scale